IMB-Computational-Genomics-Lab/ascend/README.md

 and Metadata Set (EMSet).
 This object is also capable of storing metadata related to cells and genes.

-Please refer to the [vignettes](vignettes/) for more information on how to use this package.
+Please refer to the vignettes (browseVignettes("ascend") in R) for more information on how to use this package.

 ### 3. Installation
 #### 3.1 Preparing the R Environment